Termiux/tarBackup/README.md

 You can check variables definition for detailed information, here is a list of things will you probably want to override with existent flags:

 	Remote Backups ($Remote): Remote backups can be made to be local only.
-Default: true
+Default: false

 	Full Backup Day ($fullBackupDay): Sets the number of the day of the week when you would like to run a Full Backup.
 Day number is based on date program day starts on Monday (1).
 Default 7 (Sunday)